How Much Should You Pay For Quality Men’s Suits?

 There are more esoteric details that drive up the price of a suit without adding to the quality.
 These include expensive horn buttons, surgeon cuffs, and hand-sewn pick stitching.
 Also, full-canvas suit construction is rarely offered in suits under $3,000 retail and add very little meaningful value when compared to half-canvas suits.

 So, there you have it.
-Generally, for $500.00 to $1000.00 retail you can find men’s suits that provide all of the hallmarks of quality you really need.
-By careful shopping, you can find these suits for as low as $300.00 on sale.
+Generally, for $500.00 to $800.00 retail you can find men’s suits that provide all of the hallmarks of quality you really need.
+By careful shopping, you can find these suits on sale for as low as $300.00.
 You may find this post listing some of the better suit manufacturers helpful.

 Finally, if you buy second-hand, you can find plenty of gently used high-quality suits on the tightest budget.
 I routinely purchase second-hand suits that retail for $600 – $900 when new for under $50.00 on eBay and Poshmark.com.
 With the money saved by buying second-hand, you can visit more places in your newly acquired wardrobe!